-Structural Inequalities (Capacities)5
+Structural Inequalities (Capacities)

 Many concepts that are used to think about science and technology incorporate terms from economics.
 Thus, the enterprise is seen to involve several types of capital (including physical, intellectual, human, and social) and several types of flows (including funds, knowledge, research materials, and people).
-The concept of structural inequalities in ResIST refers to unequal capital assets, and our analysis focuses on the processes (flows) that build up or diminish those assets.
+The concept of structural inequalities refers to unequal capital assets, but a full analysis of the role of these inequalities needs to focus on the processes (flows) that build up or diminish those assets.

-Our particular focus is on human capital and more specifically on scientists and engineers.
+Human capital, and more specifically scientists and engineers, is a focus of S&T policy in many countries.
 Several dimensions of inequality characterize the distribution of human capital.
-National-level data on number of scientists and engineers, either in absolute or per capita terms, show great inequalities between countries and groups of countries.
-Within countries, scientists and engineers and the institutions they work in tend to be concentrated in capital cities or a few other urban areas, thus often creating urban/rural differences in capacity.
+National-level data on number of scientists and engineers, either in absolute or per capita terms, show great inequalities between countries and groups of countries.3 Within countries, scientists and engineers and the institutions they work in tend to be concentrated in capital cities or a few other urban areas, thus often creating urban/rural differences in capacity.